rosario/rosario.github.com/_posts/2013-10-9-london-hackers-guide.md

 * [Silicon Milk Roudabout][silicon-milk-roundabout] A really big job fair in London.

-**Hacker approach**: If you're a software developer you might find relatively easy to get a job in London.
-Job boards are ok.
+**Hacker approach**: Job boards are ok.
 A better approach is to join some developers mailing lists.
 Look for your favourite programming language meetup and group.
 Searching for "[language] User Group London" on Google will do the trick.